 Y. Le Muet, R. Machner

-Yoan went through the recent development of the French standards over the last 10 years and then described how to apply acoustical treatment to rooms where the structure is exposed to improve thermal efficiency.
-In offices, it is possible to meet high levels of acoustic performance in the mid and high frequencies with free hanging absorbers whilst exposing enough of the soffit for thermal convection and radiation.
+You went through the recent development of the French standards over the last 10 years and then described how to apply acoustical treatment to rooms where the structure is exposed to improve thermal efficiency.
+In offices, it is possible to meet high levels of acoustic performance in the mid and high frequencies with free-hanging absorbers whilst exposing enough of the soffit for thermal convection and radiation.

 Random-Incidence Absorption and scattering Coefficients of Low Growing Vegetation